Think about the last time you were walking in an old-growth forest.

 Okay, so, with that in mind, here are the steps you need to take to successfully transplant and grow native fungi on your land:

 Step 1.
-Do the site prep work, earthworks and covercropping in order to start creating favorable fungal conditions (shade, moisture, food).
+Do the site prep work, earthworks, and cover-cropping to start creating favorable fungal conditions (shade, moisture, food).

 Step 2.
 Investigate your local forest and find sources of decomposing and mycorrhizal fungi you can use to inoculate your food forest soil.